pgtipping/Synthalyst/memory-bank/progress.md

 ### Known Issues

+- SendGrid Inbound Parse webhook needs to be properly configured to forward emails to the application
+- Need to verify the webhook endpoint is correctly processing incoming emails
+- Need to ensure proper MX records are set up for the domain
 - Need to complete Prisma migration for the EmailLog model
 - Need to add more comprehensive testing for the email service
 - Need to add proper error handling for AI API integrations